arashalenana/Portfolio/README.md

 - Interactive project cards with links

 💡 Notes
-- Some projects (like f1tco) require XAMPP to run locally for backend features like PHP.
 - All live links are hosted via Netlify and Github for static projects.
+- Backend projects are hosted via InfinityFree.

 📫 Contact Me
 - Email: arashalenana@gmail.com